MetaMask/metamask-extension/test/manual-scenarios/privacy-settings/check "IPFS gateway" toggle works correctly.md

 * Validate that the 'IPFS gateway' toggle is present in the Security & Privacy settings and is ON by default.
 * Validate that the toggle can be turned on and off.
-* Validate that when the toggle is turned on, MetaMask shows images of NFTs, displays information related to ENS addresses, and fetches icons for different tokens.
+* Validate that when the toggle is turned on, MetaMask shows images of NFTs
+* Validate that when the toggle is turned off, NFT images are replaced by placeholders and I am prompted to turn on IPFS resolution

 ```markdown